redwoodjs/redwoodjs-com-archive/docs/graphql.md

 //...
 ```

-The GraphQL handler take care of will then take take of logging your query and data -- as long as your logger is setup to log at the `info` [level](https://redwoodjs.com/docs/logger#log-level) and above.
-You can also disable the statements in production by just logging at the `warn` and above [level](https://redwoodjs.com/docs/logger#log-level).
+The GraphQL handler will then take take of logging your query and data -- as long as your logger is setup to log at the `info` [level](https://redwoodjs.com/docs/logger#log-level) and above.

+> You can also disable the statements in production by just logging at the `warn` [level](https://redwoodjs.com/docs/logger#log-level) or above

+This means that you can keep your services free of logger statements, but still see what's happening!

 ```terminal
 api | POST /graphql 200 7.754 ms - 1772